oszkarnagy/code2sketch-experiment/README.md

  - Create a document colour: ```data-sketch-color="#cc0022"```

-The example-component.html file in this repo has marked up examples, see more info [here](https://github.com/seek-oss/html-sketchapp-cli#page-setup).
+The example-component.html file in this repo has marked up examples lifted from the [10up WP component library](https://10up.github.io/wp-component-library/) mainly with minor tweaks.
+To see more info on marking up components look [here](https://github.com/seek-oss/html-sketchapp-cli#page-setup).

 Once you have all the above installed, have a working 'html-sketchapp' command in your Terminal and some marked up code you are good to go.